-In accordance with legislation of Personal Data protection, customers, partners and contacts are notified that this is an individual right that may only be exercised by the Data subject in relation to their own information: for security reasons, the department concerned must therefore verify your identity before communicating any of your confidential information to a person other than you.
+In accordance with legislation of Personal Data protection, clients, partners and contacts are notified that this is an individual right that may only be exercised by the Data subject in relation to their own information: for security reasons, the department concerned must therefore verify your identity before communicating any of your confidential information to a person other than you.

 12. Right to restrict processing

-Customers, partners and contacts are notified that the right to restrict processing is not intended to apply when the processing carried out by Owkin is legal and all the Personal Data collected is necessary for performance of its services.
+Clients, partners and contacts are notified that the right to restrict processing is not intended to apply when the processing carried out by Owkin is legal and all the Personal Data collected is necessary for performance of its services.

 13. Personal Data portability right

-Owkin will accede to Personal Data portability requests in the specific circumstances of Personal Data communicated by customers, partners and contacts personally, via online services provided by Owkin itself and for purposes based solely on personal consent.
+Owkin will accede to Personal Data portability requests in the specific circumstances of Personal Data communicated by clients, partners and contacts personally, via online services provided by Owkin itself and for purposes based solely on personal consent.
 In such cases, the Personal Data will be communicated in structured and commonly used format able to be read by a machine.